OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 - authorization code
 - PKCE code challenge / code verifier

-Due to how OAuth works, the authorization `code` as well as the `code_challenge` and `code_verifier` may be part of the URL.
+Due to how OAuth works, the authorization `code` as well as the `code_challenge`, and `code_verifier` may be part of the URL.
 Therefore, it is even more relevant to ensure those are not sent in the referrer header.

 Implicit Flow transports the authorization token as part of the URL.
 This may lead to leakage of the authorization token in the referrer header and in other places such as log files and proxies.

 #### How to Test

-Make use of an HTTP interception proxy such as OWASP ZAP and intercept the OAuth traffic.
+Make use of an HTTP intercepting proxy such as OWASP ZAP and intercept the OAuth traffic.

 - Step through the authorization process and identify any credentials present in the URL.
 - If any external resources are included in a page involved with the OAuth flow, analyze the request made to them.
 Credentials could be leaked in the referrer header.

-After stepping through the OAuth flow and using the application, a few requests are captured in the request history of an HTTP interception proxy.
+After stepping through the OAuth flow and using the application, a few requests are captured in the request history of an HTTP intercepting proxy.
 Search for the HTTP referrer header (e.g. `Referer: https://idp.example.com/`) containing the authorization server and client URL in the request history.

 ## Related Test Cases